Get To Know The Artist

 Why I became an artist"

 I've always used art as a way to ground myself and to cope with my feelings.
-But I didn't get serious about my art until I was nineteen and left a four and a half year long mentally abusive relationship.
-I was physically abused by my ex right before I left him and I developed flashbacks of the event.
-I couldn't sleep properly for 3 weeks after it happened because of physical pain and flashbacks, so I started painting extensively.
+But I didn't get serious about my art until I was nineteen and left a four and a half year long mentally abusive relationship after I was physically abused.
+I couldn't sleep properly for 3 weeks because of physical pain and flashbacks, so I started painting extensively.

 I created two of my most detailed pieces during this time, spending approximately 24 hours on each piece, and at that point I realized how art had become a therapy for me.
 So I didn't stop.